Last Updated on December 31, 2022

 Tuft & Needle Mint

-Overall, the Mint mattress has a medium-firm level of support, which is likely to be a good middle-ground for most arthritis sufferers.
-It’s softer than some other brands of foam mattresses which may mean you find it more comfortable, particularly if you’re a light person or if you sleep on your side.
+I was also pleased to find out that the Mint mattress has a medium-firm level of support, which is likely to be a good middle-ground for most arthritis sufferers.
+It’s softer than some other foam mattresses on the market, making it more comfortable, especially if you’re a light sleeper or tend to sleep on your side.

 Further reading: Learn more about this mattress in our full Tuft and Needle Mint review.